 Large and well-spaced text is always appreciated and simple to use.

 Wish to portray a complicated idea or concept?
 You can use a high-quality visual instead.
 Pictures do speak louder than words and eat up less space too.

 3 – Your entire staff should uniformly prioritize customers

-How your staff behaves with the customer is ideally a reflection of the idea you hold about the customer.
+How your team behaves with the customer is ideally a reflection of your idea about the customer.

-Though you are not the one in direct contact with the customer, you still have to approach the needs of the customer with utmost care and precision.
+Though you are not the one in direct contact with the customer, you still have to approach the customer’s needs with utmost care and precision.

-It is only then that your staff will understand the importance of customer and do their personal best to keep customers happy.
+It is only then that your staff will understand the importance of customers and do their personal best to keep customers happy.

 Creating a company culture where poor customer service is not tolerated goes a long way.

 4 – Fast loading sites are preferred any day

 You would not like a shopping app that takes too long to load.
 This slightly reels back to our earlier point of making websites more straightforward.